yojoots/libbitcoin-system-wiki/Empty-Block-Fallacy.md

 * The miner's [hash power](Glossary#hash-power) contributes proportionally to the security of the network.
 The subsidy is compensation for that security during the [inflationary](Glossary#inflation) phase.
 The purpose of inflation is to rationally distribute the [coin](Glossary#coin).
 The rational distribution is specifically in exchange for hash power, not for transaction inclusion.

 For each of these reasons independently the theory is invalid.
 However it is worth exploring the source of the fallacy.
-Because mining is a [zero sum game](Zero-Sum-Property), there may be an assumption that mining an empty block somehow takes away the opportunity for transactions to be included.
+Because mining is a [zero sum game](Zero-Sum-Property), there may be an assumption that mining an empty block somehow takes away the opportunity for transactions to be confirmed.

 A miner commits capital to mining, producing hash power.
 Setting aside the effects of [pooling](Glossary#pooling), the miner is subsidized in proportion to hash power produced.
 Without this hash power other miners would produce the same average number of blocks at proportionally lower [difficulty](Glossary#difficulty).
 In other words, *actually* attacking [owners](Glossary#owners) would be proportionally cheaper.
 So despite not being rewarded for including transactions, the miner is securing previously-[confirmed](Glossary#confirmed) transactions.